Skip to content

 3.1 Unfair Contract Terms

+The Competition and Consumer Act 2010 (Cth), Schedule 2 (Australian Consumer Law, “ACL”) may apply to this Agreement.
+Nothing in the Master Terms is intended to exclude, restrict, or modify any right or guarantee that cannot lawfully be excluded under the ACL.
 To the extent that any provision of the Master Terms constitutes an unfair contract term within the meaning of the ACL (as amended by the Treasury Laws Amendment (More Competition, Better Prices) Act 2022), such provision is severed and the remainder of the Master Terms continues in full force.

 3.2 Consumer Guarantees